 8 Major Rights of Husbands in Islam

-Among all rights of husband in Islam, this is the first and foremost one.
+Among all the rights of a husband in Islam, this is the first and foremost one.
 This obedience part is because of taking care of her, fulfilling her financial needs, acting as a guardian for her, protecting her from all sorts of hassles, etc. other reasons.

 Allah SWT set men in charge of women – “Men are the protectors and maintainers of women, because Allah has made one of them to excel the other, and because they spend (to support them) from their means” [al-Nisaa’ 4:34]